-Current and future licensed Mississippi teachers may also TESL program coursework for add on ESL Endorsement.
-The required courses for ESL Endorsement are:
+Current and future licensed Mississippi teachers may enroll in TESOL program coursework for an add-on ESL Endorsement.
+The required courses for the ESL Endorsement are…

-- TESL 531.
-Assessment in Second Language Acquisition -or- TESL 550.
-Language Politics & Social Policy
+- TESL 531: Assessment in Second Language Acquisition (also offered as iStudy course) or TESL 550: Language Politics & Social Policy

-- TESL 542.
-Methods of Teaching English as a Second Language -or- TESL 535.
-Bilingualism, Education & Identity
+- TESL 542: Methods of Teaching English as a Second Language (also offered as iStudy course) or TESL 535: Bilingualism, Education & Identity

-- TESL 547.
-Cultural Dimensions of Second Language Acquisition -or- TESL 549.
-Intercultural Communication
+- TESL 547: Cultural Dimensions of Second Language Acquisition (also offered as iStudy course) or TESL 549: Intercultural Communication

-A) Students applying for ESL endorsement should submit the following materials online to:
+A) Students applying for ESL Endorsement should submit the following materials online to the Graduate School:

-B) International students only should submit a financial statement which certifies funds for educational and living expenses to:
+B) International Students: Submit a financial statement which certifies funds for educational and living expenses to the International Programs Office.

-Once they are admitted to the graduate school as NON-DEGREE SEEKING STUDENTS, students may enroll in the required coursework.
-After they have completed the required coursework, they must contact Dr. Whitney Webb at email@example.com to apply for ESL Endorsement.
+C) Endorsement Application: Once students are admitted to the graduate school as non-degree seeking students, they may enroll in the required coursework.
+After they have completed the required coursework, students must contact Dr. Whitney Webb to apply for the ESL Endorsement.